 Lows are generally balanced, warm, and deep.
 Even though the bass is slightly accentuated, it won’t blow you away.

-The response is not flat, but it is also not sonically weighted for ultra-low extension.
+The response is not flat, but it is also not sonically weighted for an ultra-low extension.

-Overall the RE-400 earbud driver design sounds natural and smooth with a wide range of performance value when listening to a variety of musical genres.
+Overall the RE-400 earbud driver design sounds natural and smooth with a wide range of performance values when listening to a variety of musical genres.